aioli-framework/aioli-guestbook-example/README.md

 Examples
 ---

+Every guesthouse needs a guestbook - right?

-Check out the [guesthouse app example](/example) to see how the aioli-guestbook-example Package can be imported into an Aioli Application.
+Check out the [example directory](/example) to see how [aioli-guestbook](/aioli_guestbook) can be incorporated into an example Guesthouse Application.

 Author